krysX/lfsr/README.md

 ### LFSR

-A command-line tool for generating pseudo-random numbers on a console interface.
+A simple command-line tool written in C for generating pseudo-random numbers on a console interface.
 It uses a 32-bit *Linear Feedback Shift Register **(LFSR)*** to generate numbers.

+This is my first attempt at a CLI application that can handle arguments.

+Use -h for help or run without arguments for an interactive mode.
+The executable is a Linux executable.

-This is a hobby project made for fun and to learn about how LFSRs work (and also for that feeling of reinveting the wheel.)
+This is a hobby project made for learning purposes.

-The program is written in C.